Quasipolynomial-time algorithms for Gibbs point processes: Introduction

 \subsection{Statement of results}

-Our results will require only two additional assumptions on the potential: first a basic assumption on its form so that we may approximately compute certain volumes; and second a zero-freeness assumption which we know to hold for certain $\lambda$ due to the work of the second author and Perkins~\cite{mp-CC}.
-We begin with the assumption required for computational purposes. \begin{assumption} There are compact convex sets $\{0\} = K_1 \subset K_2 \subset \ldots \subset K_\ell$ so that the function $x\mapsto \exp(-\phi(x))$ is $L$-Lipschitz on each of $\Delta_j:= K_{j} \setminus K_{j-1}$.
+Our results will require only two additional assumptions on the potential: first a basic assumption on its form so that we may approximately compute certain volumes; and second a zero-freeness assumption. {The zero-freeness assumption we use for stable (non-repulsive) potentials is a classical result that follows from the cluster expansion \cite{ruelle1999statistical,procacci2017convergence}, while in the repulsive case we will use} the work of the second author and Perkins~\cite{mp-CC}.
+We begin with the assumption required for computational purposes. \begin{assumption} There are compact {centrally symmetric} convex sets $K_1 \subset K_2 \subset \ldots \subset K_\ell$ so that the function $x\mapsto \exp(-\phi(x))$ is $L$-Lipschitz on each of $\Delta_j:= K_{j} \setminus K_{j-1}$.
 Additionally assume that there is an $R>0$ so that $\supp(\phi) \subset K_\ell \subset [-R,R]^d$ and $[-1/R,1/R]^d \subset K_1$.
-We work in a real-valued model of computation, and assume unit cost for elementary operations; we also assume that evaluation of the potential $\phi$ as well as checking if a point lies in a given $K_j$ have unit cost. \end{assumption}
+We work in a real-valued model of computation, and assume unit cost for elementary operations; we also assume that evaluation of { $e^{-\phi}$} as well as checking if a point lies in a given $K_j$ have unit cost. \end{assumption} { Assumption \ref{assumption:potential} essentially has two elements: it assumes that the potential $\phi$ has a certain amount of (piecewise) regularity, and also assumes that $\phi$ is of finite range.
+We are not aware of any natural potential $\phi$ in the literature that fails to satisfy the piecewise regularity portion of the assumption. }{There are however many natural potentials that are not of finite range.}